PERIODIC TABLE OF ARGUMENTS

 example-diagram-clintonJacky Visser, John Lawrence, and Chris Reed of ARG-tech, the Centre for Argument Technology of the University of Dundee, are collaborating with Jean Wagemans for the purpose of developing an annotated corpus of argument schemes by combining Inference Anchoring Theory (IAT) with the Periodic Table of Arguments (PTA).

-For more info please go to the project pages of Argument-Checking on the website of the thematic research group Language and Cognition in Argumentation (LANCAR).
+For more info please go to the project pages of Annotating Argumentation in the Wild on the website of the thematic research group Language and Cognition in Argumentation (LANCAR).